 I love making this Sweet and Sour Chicken with Pineapple recipe for dinner.
 The combination of sweet and tangy sauce, with pineapple chunks, bell peppers and crispy chicken, it's almost healthy!

 Growing up, every Sunday after church, we had lunch at a Chinese restaurant.
 This was my introduction to Sweet and Sour Chicken, one of my childhood favorites.
 I never knew how they made the bright red color of the Sweet and Sour Sauce.
-The answer is simple, it’s a ketchup based sauce (surprise!), and you don’t need to add any food coloring!
+The answer is simple, it's a ketchup based sauce (surprise) and you don't need to add any food coloring!

 You can also use this recipe to make a Sweet and Sour Dipping Sauce.
 Perfect for dipping chicken nuggets or chicken strips, fries or wedges, or spring rolls or wontons.
 Easy to prepare in advance, remember the sauce thickens as it cools.
+Naturally made without added food coloring.
+It's not a mystery sauce anymore when you know how it's made, and healthier than you expect.

-Crispy Sweet and Sour Chicken with Pineapple
+Crispy Sweet and Sour Chicken Recipe

-- 1 lb/500g boneless chicken breast sliced in strips
+- 1 lb /500g boneless chicken breast sliced in strips

 - 1 teaspoon soy sauce for marinade